 In addition, proper training of employees can be pivotal in avoiding possible lawsuits by them.

 With the above point made, despite all the efforts on your end, there will always be a few employees who are unhappy and unsatisfied.
 And they are the ones who can sue you.
 So, once you have taken adequate steps into ensuring the problem never emerges in the first place, you need to have a checklist that is to be followed if an employee sues you anyway.

 So, do know which lawyer or law firm you would approach when sued by an employee.
 Have a fair idea of the actions you would have to take on your end and how this legal proceeding will go forward.
 At the same time, get in touch with your insurance company – or an insurance broker – immediately once there is any such notification or intimation.
-They would explain to you the process of claiming your directors and officers liability insurance, as well as various other details of the policy, including the deductibles.
+They would explain to you the process of claiming your directors and officers liability insurance, as well as various other details of the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, including the deductibles.